ZZzzaaKK/clique-cover-lp/README.md

 ## WP5 Real data.

-Once everything is up and running, apply the workflows to a real data from shift-alignment predictions on Rfam RNA families.
-This data will by supplied a around May 1st by Maria Waldl.
+Once everything is up and running, apply the workflows to real data from shift-alignment predictions on Rfam RNA families.
+This data will by supplied around May 1st by Maria Waldl.

 ## References